MiM14/RickyMortyApp/README.md

 ## Features

-- Characters list : users can view a list of characters from the show, along with their image and name
+- **Characters list** : Users can look at list of characters from the show, along with their image and name.

-- View character details: users can tap on a character to view more information, including their name, gender, status and species.
+- **View character details**: Users can tap on a character to view more information, including their name, gender, status and species.

  **Here is a demo video:**